wyrdash/public/Codex.md

 ### On Health

 ### On Technology
+1. Technology will improve humanity, do not be afraid of it.

 ### On The Self
 1. Humans are awesome in the fact that we can examine our own brain- like pointing a camera at a screen it is streaming to.

 ### On Privacy
+1. Everyone needs privacy, let them have it.
+It doesn't mean they hate you.
 ### On Logic
 1. There is no perfect logical system
 2. Logic is important, but do not get bound by one system (see above).